ChildLine marks 25 years of helping children

 "It's very moving," she says.
-"It inspires me to work harder; makes me feel immensely grateful to all those counsellors who gave those children the support, the comfort, the listening ear when they thought nobody in the world cared about them."'Ashamed to talk'
+"It inspires me to work harder; makes me feel immensely grateful to all those counsellors who gave those children the support, the comfort, the listening ear when they thought nobody in the world cared about them."

 When ChildLine was launched, the biggest problem was sexual abuse.

 "That was the big taboo and children who were suffering literally didn't feel that anyone would believe them or understand or could help them," recalls Rantzen.

 She said one of the major changes over the years was that in 1986, young people had been waiting some 10 or 15 years to speak about the abuse they had suffered.
 Now half of the children who contact ChildLine about sexual abuse do so within a month of it happening.

 In 1986, it was difficult for children to make the call for help.
 Some had to trek in the middle of the night under the cloak of darkness to get to a bright red telephone box.

 Now, mobile phones have made it easier for people to find a safe place at a safe time to call.

 The internet has also made it easier for distressed children to contact counsellors.